Carbs have gotten a bad rap in recent years, but not everyone is willing to give them up.

-Carb blockers are amylase inhibitors.
-And when you consume carb blockers, they block the enzyme alpha-amylase which is produced in your saliva, from attaching to starches and breaking it down into simple carbs the body absorbs.
+When you consume these inhibitors, they prevent the enzyme alpha-amylase (in your saliva) from attaching to starches and breaking them down into simple carbs that your body can absorb.

-eat large amounts of carbs without having to count them as calories at all.
+While the majority of today’s diet supplements focus on improving your metabolism to more effectively digest calories, carb blockers promote the idea that you can eat large amounts of carbs without having to count them as calories at all.

 There are two main groups of carbohydrates — complex and simple.

 Simple carbohydrates are in processed foods such as candy, soda, milk, and fruits.